New Edition!

 13. Finalizing Your Estate Plan

-• Storing Your Estate Planning Documents
+• Storing Your Documents

-• Revising Your Estate Plan
+• Revising Your Documents

 Appendix: Some Sample Estate Plans